 Tom / Unsplash / Full-service restaurants are seeing the biggest gains from this spending wave.
 Many diners are skipping fast food and going straight for sit-down meals.

-Eating out has become more expensive over time.
-Restaurant prices have risen faster than grocery prices for three straight years.
-In March 2026 alone, full-service restaurant prices increased another 0.3%.
+At the same time, dining out is becoming more expensive.
+Restaurant prices have risen faster than grocery costs for three consecutive years.
+In March 2026, prices increased by another 0.3%.

 Value Matters More Than Ever

-Lay / Pexels / Even with this surge, diners are still careful about how they spend.
+Lay / Pexels / Even with this surge, diners remain cautious about how they spend.
 Value is the main factor guiding decisions.